 (SHOOTING HOURS ARE 8AM - 10PM, 365 DAYS A YEAR)

 o The Fredericksburg Rod and Gun Club, Inc. is primarily maintained by service contracts.
 However, you may be asked to volunteer to maintain or improve the club.

 o The member must accompany any other family member (spouse & children) or any guests they bring to the club at all times.

 o All areas of the club are available for appropriate membership use.
 However, at times when the club is rented, use by the membership may be restricted as indicated in the rental agreement.
 The following paragraphs further clarify the appropriate use of club grounds.

 o Members may rent the Club and grounds upon request.
 Rental agreements may be obtained on the web site under the “Rental” tab.
-Club rental dates are managed by Mr. Wayne Mills.
+Club rental dates are managed by Mr. Taylor Lewis.
 Use of skeet/trap fields and pistol ranges are normally acceptable unless it interferes with a specific rental agreement.
 Respect the rights of the member renting the club, as you would want your rights respected if you were the renter.
 The Club's equipment such as barbecue grills, kitchen facilities, etc., is available for membership use during rentals or for family use.
 It is your responsibility to clean up after use.

 o Absolutely no hunting on Club Property is allowed.